 Warehouse locations are crucial to efficient and economical fulfillment.
 Here are the three cardinal rules for siting your fulfillment centers:

-- Never concentrate your fulfillment on the coast, even if it’s convenient to the port where your goods arrive from the factory.
+Never concentrate your fulfillment on the coast, even if it’s convenient to the port where your goods arrive from the factory.

-For example, Red Stag Fulfillment’s warehouses in Knoxville, TN, and Salt Lake City, UT, can reach 96% of U.S. addresses in two days or less.
+For example, Red Stag Fulfillment’s warehouses in Knoxville, TN, and Salt Lake City, UT, can ship to 96% of U.S. addresses in two days or less.

-Using many fulfillment centers can complicate your inventory management and increase your inventory carrying costs, so you need to balance that against your sales volume and the benefits you gain from being closer to more customers.
+Using many fulfillment centers can complicate inventory management and increase your inventory carrying costs, so you must balance that against your sales volume and the benefits you gain from being closer to more customers.

 Take an omnichannel approach to everything

-Developing a brand persona and experience that online shoppers can trust is essential to creating a thriving eCommerce company.
+Developing a brand persona and experience online shoppers can trust is essential to creating a thriving eCommerce company.
 One bad experience can be enough to turn someone off, even if they were previously a fan of your business.
 That’s why an omnichannel approach to all your operations is critical.

-As discussed above, your marketing should be omnichannel, so you reach customers with a consistent brand voice across various communications channels and media.
-Omnichannel fulfillment gives your customers a reliable brand experience, whether they purchase from your website, an online marketplace, or another eCommerce platform.
+As discussed above, your marketing should be omnichannel so you reach customers with a consistent brand voice across various media.
+Omnichannel fulfillment gives your customers a reliable brand experience.
+The get the same branding and service, whether they purchase on-site, in an online marketplace, or on another eCommerce platform.

 - Detailed and dedicated onboarding to ensure we get your logistics services set correctly the first time